JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 0.2660852498987548
 ```

-The integral of the probability density function over all real numbers should be equal to one.
-We can check it numerically as follows
+The integral of the probability density function over all real numbers should equal one.
+We can check it numerically by discretizing the integral into a finite sum.

 ```jldoctest key_args_ex
 julia> step = 0.01